soedinglab/MMseqs2/README.md

         mmseqs convertalis queryDB targetDB resultDB resultDB.pair --format-mode 1

 ## How to cluster
-Before clustering, convert your FASTA database into ffindex format:
+Before clustering, convert your database into the mmseqs database format:

         mmseqs createdb examples/DB.fasta DB

+Create a temporary folder for the run.

+        mkdir tmp

 Please ensure that in case of large input databases the temporary folder tmp provides enough free space.
 For the disc space requirements, see the user guide.

-        mkdir tmp
         mmseqs cluster DB clu tmp

 To generate a FASTA-style formatted output file from the ffindex output file, type: